 Customers are expecting faster service than they ever have before, but a shrinking workforce is making it extremely challenging to meet the demand.
-It’s requiring dispatchers to be more efficient in their scheduling of technician’s time to meet the demand, but old systems, such as manually writing names on a whiteboard or using a spreadsheet, just aren’t cutting it anymore, especially in emergency situations.
+It’s requiring dispatchers to be more efficient in their scheduling of technician’s time to meet the demand.
+Old systems, such as manually writing names on a whiteboard or using a spreadsheet, just aren’t cutting it anymore, especially in emergency situations.

 Utilizing subcontractors to manage the increased workload

 One-way field service organizations are trying to meet demand is by outsourcing work to subcontractors and third-party vendors.
-It allows them to select subcontractors in nearby locations to reduce wait times, while also offering the ability to expand their business to new territories or with new services that their in-house technicians are not trained for.
+It allows them to select subcontractors in nearby locations to reduce wait times, while also offering the ability to expand their business to new territories or with new services for which their in-house technicians are not trained.

-Field service software makes managing subcontractors easy, as onboarding, scheduling, dispatching and pushing work orders is all done within the single platform software, eliminating the need for the organization to manually schedule subcontractors.
-Mobile app capabilities give the subcontractor just as much access to the field service software as in-house technicians, which ensures the standards the field service organization sets are kept and remain high.
+Field service software makes managing subcontractors easy.
+Onboarding, scheduling, dispatching, and pushing work orders is all done within the single platform software, eliminating the need for the organization to manually schedule subcontractors.
+Mobile app capabilities give the subcontractor just as much access to the field service software as in-house technicians, which ensures the standards set by the field service organization are kept and remain high.

 Going mobile over manual

 With a dwindling workforce, time is of the essence, and can’t be wasted on tasks that have a solution.
-The longer a technician takes at a service call doing routine tasks such as filling out paper-based work orders, or waiting on hold with a call center to relay information, it’s money being wasted as the technician isn’t working or on route to the next call.
+The longer a technician takes at a service call doing routine tasks such as filling out paper-based work orders or waiting on hold with a call center to relay information, the more money is wasted as the technician isn’t working or on route to the next call.

 Mobility and specifically, field service mobile apps have removed all the manual processing technicians must complete, and now all their work order information is in the palm of their hand.
 With checklists, technicians can follow along on their mobile device and answer as they go.
 Once completed, that information is immediately sent back through the field service software and can be reviewed for billing purposes.
 It takes billing processes from days or weeks to complete to minutes, and technician’s time after a service call is drastically reduced, getting them back on the road and on their way to their next call.